-Jane Carroll is an Ussher Assistant Professor in Children’s Literature at Trinity College Dublin and the Director of the MPhil in Children’s Literature.
+Dr Jane Carroll is Assistant Professor in Children’s Literature at Trinity College Dublin and co-director of the MPhil in Children’s Literature.
 Her teaching and research interests centre on children’s literature, landscape, and material culture in fiction.
-She has published a monograph, Landscape in Children’s Literature (Routledge, 2012), as well as articles on Susan Cooper, Jules Verne, J.R.R.
+She has published two books, Landscape in Children’s Literature (Routledge, 2012) and British Children’s Literature and Material Culture: Commodities and Consumption 1850-1914 (Bloomsbury, 2021) as well as articles on Susan Cooper, Jules Verne, J.R.R.
 Tolkien, ghost stories, and children’s fantasy.
-She is currently working on a new project on material culture in late nineteenth and early twentieth century children’s texts.

 Dr Jade Dillon is an Associate Professor of Children’s Literature and Young Learners at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
 Her research interests include children’s literature, visual texts, cinematography, and gender studies.
 Her current research project focuses on representations of menstruation in children’s literature and artwork.
 She has previously published essays in volumes with Palgrave Macmillan and McFarland.
 Jade’s forthcoming publication is an article on (re)imagining girlhood in Barnboken Journal of Children’s Literature Research (2022).
 She is also co-editing Family in Children’s and Young Adult Literature with Dr Eleanor Spencer.
 Jade tweets from the account @jade_dillon, and her website is www.jadedillon.com.